 Ex Works Incoterms (EXW)

-Ex Works (EXW) is the term used to describe the delivery of goods to an available designation at their place of business, normally in their factory, offices or warehouse.
+Ex Works (EXW) is the Incoterms® 2020 rule used to describe the delivery of goods by the seller at their own place of business, generally in their factory, offices or warehouse.

 Ex Works Guide